roshakorost/Phial/README.md

 Currently Attacher API works only with files, so when `provideAttachment` is called you should dump the data to a temporary file and return it.
 When `onAttachmentNotNeeded` is called the temporary file can be deleted (see SharedPreferencesAttacher in the sample app or KVAttacher for an example).

 ## Automatic fields filling
-Phial-autofill allows you to fill `EditTexts` and `TextViews` with predefined options.
+Phial-autofill allows you to fill `EditTexts` and `TextViews` with predefined data.

 ![DemoScreenshot][3]